 He work has earned an Academy Award nomination, an N.A.A.C.P.
 Outstanding Contribution Award, Critics Outer Circle Award, a Rockefeller Foundation Grant and a Kennedy Center Fund for New American Plays Award, and the Helen Merrill Award.
 The Broken Watch Theatre Company named their playhouse in his honor.

-Adam Brooks is the Secretary of the WGI and a Canadian-born filmmaker, living in New York City.
+Adam Brooks is a Canadian-born filmmaker, living in New York City.

 His last film was Definitely, Maybe, which he wrote and directed.
 His writing credits include French Kiss, Beloved, Bridget Jones: The Edge of Reason, Practical Magic and the Academy Award nominated short film, Duke of Groove.